 - To prevent skins from bursting, simmer gently and stir as little as possible.
 Increase cooking time in high altitude and hard water areas.

 When it comes to using beans in baked goods, white beans, great northern beans, and black beans are my favorite.
 Once you decide which type of bean you will be using, follow the recipe below to make bean puree.

-A good idea is to make a whole bunch of bean puree at one time and freeze for later use.
-It will last in the freezer for up to six months.
-My favorite way to free bean puree is to place it in ice cube trays.
+It is a good idea to make a whole bunch of bean puree at one time and freeze for later use. t will last in the freezer for up to six months.
+My favorite way to freeze bean puree is to place it in ice cube trays.
 Once they cubes are frozen I can remove them from the trays and place them in a freezer bag.
 That way, when I need some bean puree, I can pull just a few cubes out of the freezer at a time.